cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
     - statement: 5.
+The AUP is widely understood and its implementation is regularly monitored by my staff.
+      responses:
+        - answer: Strongly agree
+        - answer: Agree
+        - answer: Neutral
+        - answer: Disagree
+        - answer: Strongly disagree
+    - statement: 6.
 The school has a clear cyberbullying policy.
       responses:
         - answer: Strongly agree
         - answer: Agree
         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
-    - statement: 6.
+    - statement: 7.
 The cyberbullying policy is readily available to all stakeholders.
       responses:
         - answer: Strongly agree
         - answer: Agree
         - answer: Neutral
         - answer: Disagree
         - answer: There is no policy
-    - statement: 7.
+    - statement: 8.
 Staff clearly understand the appropriate steps to take when a cyberbullying/online incident involving my pupils is brought to their attention.
       responses: